 Lung Diseases Affecting the Interstitium

-Interstitial lung disease is a collection of different lung condition affecting the interstitium.
+Interstitial lung disease is a collection of different lung conditions affecting the interstitium.
 They are:-

 Idiopathic pulmonary fibrosis